-The Princeton Varsity Club has partnered with the Coach for College program since 2013, providing Tiger varsity student-athletes the opportunity to teach and coach underprivileged middle school students in rural Vietnam (to-date, the PVC has sponsored 51 student-athlete participants).
+The Princeton Varsity Club has partnered with the Coach for College program since 2013, providing Tiger varsity student-athletes the opportunity to teach and coach underprivileged middle school students in rural Vietnam (to-date, the PVC has sponsored more than 50 student-athlete participants).
 This summer’s program took on a different look and feel, with participants engaging with their Vietnamese coaches and students virtually.
 The PVC recently caught up with Aria Nagai ’24 (women’s soccer), who participated in the program’s first three-week camp earlier this summer, to hear more about her experience.

 Can you outline what a typical day in the program consisted of?

 Aria: Mostly, my summer has been training for soccer, and then I also tutor English, which was actually really helpful to my Coach for College experience.
 During the day, I would get those two areas taken care of then, and then for Coach for College I’d make a short video focused on that evening’s lesson.
 At night – we started about 8:00pm my time, which was 7:00am the next day in Vietnam – I’d have a live meeting with the Vietnamese coaches where we’d discuss the lesson plan and fine tune the video portion, which the Vietnamese coaches would use during the lesson with students.
 That was the schedule Sunday night through Wednesday night, and then on Thursdays we’d meet live with the kids to discuss how the week of lessons went and see where we could improve.
 We would also work on English pronunciation with them and then do a cultural exchange, like making a well-known Vietnamese or American dish, talking about different holidays and celebrations, and more.